EmilyCheoh/notes/lec15/README.md

-## A linked list
+# Pointers and Linked Data Structures

-And now for something completely different...
+## Return of the humble linked list

 ### Story 1